dmbarbour/glas/docs/GlasLangExt.md

         !path_compose[a,b,c]

 In general, specific methods will also exist to use labels, e.g. to manipulate a closed record.

+### Unique Labels (Rejected)

+A potentially useful idea is to support construction of unique labels, e.g. some form of `gensym` effect at compile-time.
+However, use of gensym is awkward in context of serialization, caching.
+I favor an ML approach: use of ascription and annotations to hide data, using only normal labels.

 ### Module or Package Reference